 10 Best Latin American Cities You Need to Check Out

-From the moment I left the Havana International Airport I felt like I had entered a different world.
+From the moment I left the Havana International Airport, I felt like I had entered a different world.
 Vintage cars lined the streets and laid back cab drivers smoked cigars while they waited for their passengers.
 Havana’s charm flowed from the large central squares onto every little street as locals went about their daily lives.

 Havana offers so many unique things to do like taking a tour of the old town in a vintage car, learning about their history on a walking tour, and spending your whole day with your camera working overtime.
-Visiting Havana is also about taking in what’s around you with big deep breathes – so why not sit back and enjoy a coffee while watching this marvelous city at work!
+Visiting Havana is also about taking in what’s around you with big deep breaths – so why not sit back and enjoy a coffee while watching this marvelous city at work!

 Havana really took me to an old era that no other city can.
-With the friendly locals this super safe city belongs more in my heart than on this list.
+With the friendly locals, this super safe city belongs more in my heart than on this list.
 Havana is quickly becoming a top tourist destination, so get there quick!

 Twenty years ago Medellin was one of the most dangerous cities in the world thanks mostly to the notorious drug lord Pablo Escobar.
 These days though, Medellin has rid itself of its nasty past like no city has before.
 It didn’t take me long to work out how either.

 This bustling city is now home to amazing culture, food, and nightlife that could challenge any other city in the world.
-With one of the best free walking tours on the continent, hundreds of amazing restaurants, world class nightlife, and beautiful people make Medellin my favorite city in South America!
+With one of the best free walking tours on the continent, hundreds of amazing restaurants, world-class nightlife, and beautiful people make Medellin my favorite city in South America!

 The city runs along a beautiful coastline met with huge granite mountains that give you one breathtaking reason to visit.
 My list of the best Latin American cities wouldn’t be complete with Rio!

 Once you get tired of taking in Rio’s amazing landscape, you can party the night away in Lapa, spend your days at the famous Copacabana Beach, walk the beautiful botanical gardens, or visit one of Rio’s favelas on a tour!

 With so many amazing things to do, every visitor will leave with their own unique experience.
 I was lucky enough to be there during the famous Carnival, and just for the record, it was crazy!

 Every year, thousands of people head to Cusco to start their journey to Machu Picchu, the most famous Inca ruin in the world!
 However, what most don’t know is that Cusco itself is an Inca ruin and was actually the capital city of the Inca Empire.

 Despite the thousands of tourists, Cusco has held onto its history and culture like no other city.
 The traditions of the locals still continue to this day and simply walking the streets or visiting a local market, you can immerse yourself in the Inca culture and those who still preserve it.

-Mexico City, Mexico
+5. Mexico City, Mexico

-The city can be daunting to any first time visitor so one of the best things to do is join one of the many free walking tours around the city.
+The city can be daunting to any first-time visitor so one of the best things to do is join one of the many free walking tours around the city.
 These walking tours dive right into the history of the city and why it keeps on sinking!
 Literally!

 Mexico City also boasts many amazing museums and getting around to all of them is just about impossible – there are so many, but you can still try!
 If history isn’t your thing why not go see the famous Nacho Libre Mexican wrestling live!
-This cool event should be on every visitors list when visiting Mexico City.
+This cool event should be on every visitor’s list when visiting Mexico City.
 It’s a great way to get amongst the locals!

 Mexico City’s music scene is also on fire with many amazing artists coming up through the ranks and with that comes a great nightlife!
 Mexico City has something for everyone, it is one of the best Latin American cities for sure!

 Buenos Aires is the perfect place to dive into Argentinian culture head first!
-Renowned for Tango, this amazing city offers everything Argentina is known for such as mouth-watering Argentinian steaks, world class wines at modest prices, and of course crazy football (soccer) games!
+Renowned for Tango, this amazing city offers everything Argentina is known for such as mouth-watering Argentinian steaks, world-class wines at modest prices, and of course crazy football (soccer) games!

 Buenos Aires is also home to many amazing museums and free walking tours that give you a great insight into the past and present of Argentina and Buenos Aires.
 Some tours even go to famous areas such as Bocas which is a famous seaside district known for its beautifully colored buildings and cute walking streets!
-Buenos Aires is one city you simply can’t miss!

 The second Colombian city to make my “Best Latin American Cities” list, and rightly so.
 This northern coastal city of Colombia takes you into the true culture of the Caribbean as you learn about pirate attacks on the city in its early days!
-Or, you try traditional foods, eat fresh fish, visit museums, and explore the old town by foot!
+Or, you can try traditional foods, eat fresh fish, visit museums, and explore the old town by foot!

 This fort city really breathes, and the hustle and bustle of the beautiful cobble stone streets will leave you in awe!
 Enjoy taking a million photographs and still not being satisfied, or head to one of the nearby beaches and kick back and relax!

-When I finally made it to Salvador in my last weeks of travelling Brazil, I thought that I had a rough idea of what to expect.
+When I finally made it to Salvador in my last weeks of traveling Brazil, I thought that I had a rough idea of what to expect.
 However, what I found was something completely different.
 Salvador’s African influence has really shaped this city and made it a unique place to visit.

 If you get a chance to visit during any Carnival celebrations, take it!
-The place lights up with amazing costumes and street parades and is a very different experience to Carnival in Rio de Janerio.
+The place lights up with amazing costumes and street parades and is a very different experience to Carnival in Rio de Janeiro.
 A visit to Salvador also wouldn’t be complete without getting your hair braided!

 The coastal city of Valparaiso is located only a few hours from the capital Santiago in Chile.
 This quirky port city is home to some of the most important history in Chile.
 Used as the main port of trade for the country the city has been influenced by travelers from all over the world bringing their own unique touch to the city.

 Nowadays the city is very famous for its creative graffiti scene, and after walking the streets, it won’t be hard to see for yourself why this is!
-On almost every building amazing murals are painted across the walls.
+On almost every building amazing murals are painted on the walls.
 On top of all of that, Valparaiso also has cool bars, cafes, and is overall known to be a very “trendy” city!

 There really is no other city like La Paz.
-Like the fact La Paz is the highest major city in the world at a whopping 3,640m (11,940ft) above sea level!
+Like the fact that La Paz is the highest major city in the world at a whopping 3,640m (11,940ft) above sea level!
 Nearly every step will have you gasping for air!

 To truly get to know La Paz one must take a few chances at the quieter streets.
 This is where you find the true charm of the city.
 The local people of Bolivia are a friendly bunch so sit back and enjoy a Coca Leaf tea and watch the craziness from afar.

-Every place I visit gives me some sort of reward or brings it’s own unique touch, so writing this list was extremely hard but there it is.
+Every place I visit gives me some sort of reward or brings its own unique touch, so writing this list was extremely hard…but there it is.
 And despite contemplating the list for hours and changing it as I went along these are the most memorable cities I visited, in no particular order of course!